martingruhn/finance-monitor-fimon/readme.md

-This application shows the development of the stock market index EURO STOXX 50&reg; and its impact on a pension product called [IndexSelect](https://www.allianz.de/produkte/altersvorsorge/vorsorgekonzepte/vorsorgeIndexselect.html) offered by the [German Allianz Group](https://www.allianz.de).
+This application monitors the development of the stock market index EURO STOXX 50&reg; and its impact on a pension product called [IndexSelect](https://www.allianz.de/produkte/altersvorsorge/vorsorgekonzepte/vorsorgeIndexselect.html) offered by the [German Allianz Group](https://www.allianz.de).
+Please note, however, that this application is not affiliated with the Allianz Group in any way.
+See also the disclaimer below.

 Usage
 --------------